Last Updated July 17, 2020

 Dateline: Istanbul, Turkey

-However, while there are plenty of benefits to Maltese citizenship by investment, it’s also one of the most expensive citizenship by investment programs in the world with total costs for one person adding up to around $1.3 million.
+However, it’s also one of the most expensive programs in the world.
+The total costs for one person add up to around $1 million.

 Not to mention, you’ll also have to demonstrate “genuine links” to the country to get a passport, and that generally means actually becoming a resident of Malta.

 That being said, there are plenty of benefits to becoming a Maltese citizen that may prompt you to pursue this program.
 This guide will walk you through everything there is to know about obtaining a Maltese passport and determining whether it is the right program for you.

 Let’s dive in.

 - Why Malta?

 - About Malta